What is App Store Optimization and Why is ASO Important?

-- Choose keywords that are most relevant to your app and provide an answer to a user query
+- Choose keywords that are most relevant to your app and provide an answer to a user query.

-- Choose keywords with a medium or high volume
+- Choose keywords with a medium or high volume.

-- Make sure to add the most important keywords to your app title as it contains the most weight in both the Apple App Store and Google Play.
+- Make sure to add the most important keywords to your app title as it contains the most weight in both the App Store and Google Play.

 Throughout this article, we have explained how important your visual elements are when it comes to conversion rate optimization.
 Take the time to design well-thought screenshots and videos.
-Google Play has a very useful A/B testing feature that allows you to test different versions of your creative so you can find out which one resonates best with your audience (and will therefore drive up your app’s conversion rate).
+Google Play has a very useful A/B testing feature that allows you to test different versions of your creative, so that you can find out which one resonates best with your audience (and will therefore drive up your app’s conversion rate).

 To measure the impact of both your keyword updates and creative updates, we recommend establishing a timeline so you can plan your updates at different times.

-7. Localize your app
+7. Localize Your App

-Ratings and reviews are a major ASO ranking signal and they should be a key part of your ASO strategy.
+Ratings and reviews are a major ASO ranking signal and should be a key part of your ASO strategy.
 Start by asking friends and family to review your apps.
 Then consider adding a pop-up, asking people to review your app.
-However, keep in mind that, when asking for a review, timing is really important.
+However, keep in mind that when asking for a review, timing is really important.
 Only ask people to review your app after they have used it a few times or when they have completed an action or event on your app.

-9. Monitor rankings and visibility
+9. Monitor Rankings and Visibility

-Pre-Launch ASO: Optimizing your app for a successful app launch
+Pre-Launch ASO: Optimizing Your App for a Successful App Launch

-- Craft an app title, subtitle and long description that carefully explains what your app is about, taking into account the target keywords identified in the keyword research process.
+- Craft an app title, subtitle, and long description that carefully explains what your app is about, taking into account the target keywords identified in the keyword research process.